Have you been wanting to plan a trip to Monaco for a while now, but have been afraid of breaking the bank?

 - Beef Bar Should not be missed on your trip to Monaco.
 Specializing in steaks and burgers, their food is to die for.
 They also offer up some amazing vegetarian dishes.
 Dining there is an experience in itself.
 They offer an amazing lunch special for only 25 Euro which includes a starter, main and a glass of wine.
 Dine like the rich and famous without having to pay the price.

 - MC Kodera Hands down, this is the best sushi I’ve had outside of Japan and you can’t beat the price.
-The chef was an ex-Michelin star sushi chef that decided he wanted to enjoy the laid-back lifestyle of the South of France.
+The chef was an ex-Michelin star sushi chef who decided he wanted to enjoy the laid-back lifestyle of the South of France.
 Watching him roll sushi is pure magic.
 Don’t be thrown off of the food court-style restaurant, you can’t miss this place when visiting Monaco.

-- Grubers Nothing beats a good old fashion hamburger and Grubers has great burgers at a cheap price.
+- Grubers Nothing beats a good old-fashioned hamburger and Grubers has great burgers at a cheap price.
 Although this is not a fancy restaurant, their burgers are pretty damn good.
 Enjoy their truffle burger and a pint of beer for under 10 Euros.
+It is right in Port Hercules in Monte Carlo.

 One of the best things to do is to go out and either enjoy a lovely glass of rosé during the daytime or enjoy their unique nightlife.